Romerito (footballer, born 1977): Coaching career

 Immediately after retiring, Romerito started working as a youth manager at his last club Xerez Deportivo.
 On 4 November 2017, he was named manager of CD Rota in the fifth division, and achieved promotion to Tercera División with the club in 2019.

 On 10 March 2020, Romerito left Rota to take over third division side Atlético Sanluqueño, and helped the side to avoid relegation.
 The following 7 April, however, he was sacked.

 On 20 May 2021, Romerito was appointed at the helm of another club he represented as a player, Linense.
+Sacked on 19 February 2022, he spent nearly a year unemployed before returning to Xerez Deportivo, now as first team manager; he left the latter on 19 May 2023.

+On 16 April 2024, Romerito became Linares Deportivo's third manager of the campaign, after Óscar Fernández and David Campaña.

+On 18 March 2025, Romerito returned to Linense for a second spell in charge; with which he became their third manager of the campaign, after Miguel Rivera and Javi Moreno.